douxxu/piwave-webgui/README.md

 - **Notifications**: Receive real-time notifications for actions like file uploads and audio playback.

 ## Installation

+> [!WARNING]
+> **Warning**: Using PiWave involves broadcasting signals which may be subject to local regulations and laws.
+It is your responsibility to ensure that your use of PiWave complies with all applicable legal requirements and regulations in your area.
+Unauthorized use of broadcasting equipment may result in legal consequences, including fines or penalties.
+>
+> **Liability**: The author of PiWave is not responsible for any damage, loss, or legal issues that may arise from the use of this software.
+By using PiWave, you agree to accept all risks and liabilities associated with its operation and broadcasting capabilities.
+>
+> Please exercise caution and ensure you have the proper permissions and knowledge of the regulations before using PiWave for broadcasting purposes.

 ### Method 1: Full Install (with PiWave included)

 For a complete installation of PiWave WebGUI with PiWave included, use the auto-install script: